 Effective June 15, 2012, we entered into three petroleum contracts covering offshore Mauritania blocks C8, C12 and C13 with the Islamic Republic of Mauritania.
 We have a 90% participating interest and are the operator.
 The Mauritanian national oil company, Société Mauritanienne des Hydrocarbures ("SMH") now called Société Mauritanienne des Hydrocarbures et de Patrimoine Minier ("SMHPM"), currently has a 10% carried participating interest during the exploration period only.
 Should a commercial discovery be made, SMHPM's 10% carried interest is extinguished and SMHPM will have an option to acquire a participating interest of 10% to 14%.
 SMHPM's interest in a commercial development will not be carried as to appraisal and development costs.
 Cost recovery oil is apportioned to Kosmos from up to 55% of total production prior to profit oil being split between the government of Mauritania and the contractor.
 Profit oil is then apportioned based upon "R-factor" tranches, where the R-factor is cumulative net revenues divided by the cumulative investment.
 We are required to pay a royalty of 7%.
 These royalties are to be paid in-kind or, at the election of the government of Mauritania, in cash.
 A corporate tax rate of 27% is applied to profits at the license level.
 The Blocks C8, C12 and C13 currently comprise approximately 2.9 million acres (11,900 square kilometers), 1.7 million acres (7,075 square kilometers) and 1.9 million acres (7,800 square kilometers) respectively.
-The terms of exploration periods of these Offshore Blocks are all ten years.
-Kosmos is currently in the first exploration period of three years and the second extension period of three years.
-Kosmos is currently in the first exploration period of three years and the second extension period of three years.
-Kosmos is currently in the first exploration period of the government, which may be extended for an additional period of 10 years under certain circumstances.
+The terms of exploration periods of these Offshore Blocks are all ten years and include an initial exploration period of four years followed by the first extension period of three years and the second extension period of three years.
+Kosmos is currently in the first exploration period of the blocks, expiring in June 2016.
+In the event of commercial success, we have the right to develop and produce oil for 25 years and gas for 30 years from the grant of an exploitation authorization from the government, which may be extended for an additional period of 10 years under certain circumstances.